Estimated reading time: 11 minutes

 We can learn about the speed, gait, and behavior of different types of dinosaurs, which can help us understand more about their ecology and evolution.

-The significance of high school students making these discoveries is that it shows that anyone can contribute to scientific research and discovery, regardless of their age or background.
+The significance of high school students making these discoveries is that it indicates that anyone can contribute to scientific research and discovery, regardless of their age or background.

 What is the future of dinosaur research?

-The future of dinosaur research is bright, as new technologies and methods are constantly being developed to help us learn more about these fascinating creatures.
+Researchers are brightening the future of dinosaur research by constantly developing new technologies and methods to help us learn more about these fascinating creatures.

 Author